dracory/auth/docs/critical_review.md

 - Dual authentication flow support

 ❌ **Critical Issues:**
-- No rate limiting (brute force vulnerable)
 - Exposes internal errors (information leakage)
-- No CSRF protection (session hijacking)
 - No context propagation (no timeouts/cancellation)
 - Poor logging (no structure, no levels)

 ### Final Recommendation

 **DO NOT use in production without:**
-1. Implementing rate limiting
-2. Adding CSRF protection
-3. Sanitizing all error messages
+1. Sanitizing all error messages
-4. Adding structured logging
+2. Adding structured logging
-5. Implementing context propagation
+3. Implementing context propagation
+4. Enforcing password strength and input sanitization

 **Estimated effort to production-ready:** 4-6 weeks of security hardening